PedrobyJoao/nwaku-eval/README.md

 To understand more, read the experiments READMEs.
 TODO: will we keep experiment READMEs?

-## Statistical rigor

-TODO: see if we can implement it

 ## Bandwidth experiments:

 TODO: link to its README